mmelton12/crewai-advisor/README.md

 ## Features

 - Get AI-powered recommendations for CrewAI project design
-- Support for both OpenAI and Azure OpenAI APIs
+- Support for both OpenAI and Anthropic APIs
 - Pre-built templates for common use cases
 - Export recommendations as JSON
 - View history of previous recommendations